Global Sequential Testing for Multi-Stream Auditing: Conclusion

 \section{Conclusion}

 We studied a testing problem where given several parallel streams of data, reflecting the performance of an ML system, the goal is to raise an alarm whenever any of the streams shows unusual behavior.
 We modeled this as a sequential hypothesis testing problem, gathering evidence against the global null hypothesis that all data streams have mean zero.
-Utilizing tools in mean testing for a single stream, we demonstrated that natural extensions of existing algorithms (such as Bonferroni corrections and multivariate ONS) fail to produce efficient tests, mainly because of their inability to adapt to the number of streams with non-zero means.
-Thus, we studied additional tests which relied on different strategies of merging evidence from multiple streams.
-With our theoretical findings, we designed a balanced test with improved expected rejection times, rejecting faster than all the other tests while having controlled type-I error.
-Importantly, our balanced test draws the benefits of both product and average merging processes without having to know in advance the kind of alternative (sparse or dense).
-Finally, we empirically validated our results on both synthetic and real data, showing that our theoretical conclusions lead to faster and improved practical methods for flagging erroneous behavior in multi-stream models.
+Utilizing tools in mean testing for a single stream, we highlight that the standard global sequential test that employs a Bonferroni correction is not always efficient, mainly because of its inability to adapt to the number of streams with non-zero means.
+Thus, we studied test that relied on different strategies of merging evidence from multiple streams.
+We provide new stopping time results for tests that employ the average and product merging rules.
+Subsequently, we demonstrate that a balanced test, which balances these two merging strategies, has improved expected rejection times, rejecting faster than all the other tests while having controlled type-I error.
+Importantly, the balanced test draws the benefits of both product and average merging processes without having to know in advance the kind of alternative (sparse or dense).
+Finally, we empirically validated our results on both synthetic and real data, showing that our theoretical conclusions lead to faster and improved practical methods for flagging erroneous model behavior in multi-stream settings.